Title: View to a Clearing by Albert Bierstadt

 Bierstadt is one of my favorite artists because he was often over the top, a little fantastic, and usually epic.
-He saw drama in nature and painted it, and like every good storyteller, his imagination filled in the blanks with with powerful imagery.
+He saw drama in nature and painted it, and like every good storyteller, his imagination filled in the blanks, employing powerful imagery to show his stories.

 About the artist, via Wikipedia:

 Despite his popular success, Bierstadt was criticized by some contemporaries for the romanticism evident in his choices of subject and his use of light was felt to be excessive.
 Some critics objected to Bierstadt’s paintings of Native Americans on the grounds that Indians “marred” the “impression of solitary grandeur.”